 Malawi - GeneralMalawi is one of the poorest countries in the world and suffers from all the problems of an African developing country.
 It is small and landlocked, with few natural resources that can be exploited.
 It was given debt relief in 2006 which will provide some additional funds for education, health and other services.

 85% of the people are subsistence farmers, living in rural villages without modern facilities, such as electricity.
 There was an acute food shortage in 2005 because of drought.
 Since then the government’s subsidised fertiliser and seed program has enabled surplus harvests but with some local problems.
-However, continues reliance on maize and imported fertiliser, together with the effects of climate change are expected to bring problems.
+However, continued reliance on maize and imported fertiliser, together with the effects of climate change are expected to bring problems.

 About 65% of the population are estimated to live below the international poverty line of $1.25 per day.
 Nearly half of the population are children and many have been orphaned by the HIV/AIDS pandemic.